 Doing these small things will help you to break the cycle of procrastination and allow you to make fewer excuses for not doing something or delaying tasks that you know need doing right now.

 Break your tasks into smaller chunks

 One of the main reasons people procrastinate is because you feel overwhelmed.
-Feeling overwhelmed stops you starting at all and drives you to do something to take your mind off of it.
+Feeling overwhelmed stops you from starting at all and drives you to do something to take your mind off of it.

 Break up your tasks into manageable chunks so that you can tackle one part at a time.

 Even though my previous step is to break your tasks into smaller chunks, you need to know where you are headed.
 Be aware of it but try not to feel daunted or allow the bigger picture to stop you from starting.

 Enjoy what you are doing.